 ArtWorks Resin is a fast curing resin.
 It takes 8 to 12 hours (temperature & humidity dependant).

-We accept returns of unopened sealed product only.
-There will be a 10% restocking fee on all returns unless the reason for return is an error on our part.
-If wanting to return product, you should notify us within a week of receipt.
-The postage for returns will be at customer expense.
-We can not take return of old product.
 Please use the Contact Us page to let us know if you need to return or exchange any product.
 We do not accept returns for change of mind, or misunderstanding of type of product required for projects.

 For people who are unsure about which resin to use or the differences in the two resins, please see the blog post on our page showing the condensed list of the differences & features of these two resins.